 5. Fine-tuning notifications

 If a notification has not been triggered by a particular service, the first step would be to check the history of the notifications for that service.
-To do this, open the detail page for that service by clicking in the Monitoring non the service.
+To do this, open the detail page for that service by clicking in the monitoring on the service.
 Select Service > Service Notifications from the menu.
-There you will find all notification events for this service listed chronologically from the most recent to the oldest:
+There you will find all notification events for this service listed chronologically from the most recent to the oldest.

 Here is an example of a service for which notification was attempted, but for which the sending of emails failed because no SMTP server has been installed.

 You can find even more information in the file